 What is pictography?

 Pictography is the communication and expression of thought and ideas with pictures or graphics.
-In cultures like Egyptian hieroglyphics, Native American tribal writings, Japanese kanji and Chinese language use variations of pictographic writing styles to create language.
+In cultures like Egyptian hieroglyphics, Indigenous writing systems, Japanese kanji and Chinese language use variations of pictographic writing styles to create language.
 There are many types of pictography.
 Ideogram is a pictograph of an individual idea or meaning for example 🙉🙈🙊which can mean hear no evil, see no evil and say no evil versus a logogram which is a pictograph of an individual word,🐵 here is a monkey.
 In pictorial messaging, images can say a thousand words.
 Using images can be fun and resourceful when done properly.

 A History of Images in Letters